The reason that most creatives hate contracts is that many contracts are 20 pages long and stuffed with legal jargon.

 If your wholesale account is buying more than $500 of your products in a sale, it must be in writing to be enforceable.

 (However, this is an easy fix!
-You can just a wholesale terms checkbox as part of your checkout process and create a valid written contract.)
+You can just use a wholesale terms checkbox as part of your checkout process and create a valid written contract.)

 Contracts where you are promising to pay the debt of another